publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stII/ptI/m__us_usc_t19_s1313.md

         (1) __In general__

-            No drawback shall be available with respect to an agricultural product subject to the over-quota rate of duty established under a tariff-rate quota, except pursuant to subsection (j)(1) of this section.
+            No drawback shall be available with respect to an agricultural product subject to the over-quota rate of duty established under a tariff-rate quota, except pursuant to subsection (j)(1).

         (2) __Application to tobacco__

-            Notwithstanding paragraph (1), drawback shall also be available pursuant to subsection (a) of this section with respect to any tobacco subject to the over-quota rate of duty established under a tariff-rate quota.
+            Notwithstanding paragraph (1), drawback shall also be available pursuant to subsection (a) with respect to any tobacco subject to the over-quota rate of duty established under a tariff-rate quota.

     (x) __Drawbacks for recovered materials__

-        For purposes of subsections (a), (b), and (c) of this section, the term “destruction” includes a process by which materials are recovered from imported merchandise or from an article manufactured from imported merchandise.
+        For purposes of subsections (a), (b), and (c), the term “destruction” includes a process by which materials are recovered from imported merchandise or from an article manufactured from imported merchandise.
 In determining the amount of duties to be refunded as drawback to a claimant under this subsection, the value of recovered materials (including the value of any tax benefit or royalty payment) that accrues to the drawback claimant shall be deducted from the value of the imported merchandise that is destroyed, or from the value of the merchandise used, or designated as used, in the manufacture of the article.

     (y) __Articles shipped to the United States insular possessions__

-        Articles described in subsection (j)(1) of this section shall be eligible for drawback under this section if duty was paid on the merchandise upon importation into the United States and the person claiming the drawback demonstrates that the merchandise has entered the customs territory of the United States Virgin Islands, American Samoa, Wake Island, Midway Islands, Kingman Reef, Guam, Canton Island, Enderbury Island, Johnston Island, or Palmyra Island.
+        Articles described in subsection (j)(1) shall be eligible for drawback under this section if duty was paid on the merchandise upon importation into the United States and the person claiming the drawback demonstrates that the merchandise has entered the customs territory of the United States Virgin Islands, American Samoa, Wake Island, Midway Islands, Kingman Reef, Guam, Canton Island, Enderbury Island, Johnston Island, or Palmyra Island.

 ([June 17, 1930, ch.
 497][/us/act/1930-06-17/ch497], title III, § 313, [46 Stat.
 693][/us/stat/46/693]; [May 17, 1932, ch.
 190][/us/act/1932-05-17/ch190], [47 Stat.
 158][/us/stat/47/158]; [June 26, 1936, ch.
 830][/us/act/1936-06-26/ch830], title IV, §§ 402, 403, [49 Stat.
 1960][/us/stat/49/1960]; [Aug.
 8, 1951, ch.
 297][/us/act/1951-08-08/ch297], [65 Stat.
 175][/us/stat/65/175]; [Aug.
 8, 1953, ch.
 397, § 12][/us/act/1953-08-08/ch397/s12], [67 Stat.
 515][/us/stat/67/515]; [Aug.
 6, 1956, ch.
 1021, § 2][/us/act/1956-08-06/ch1021/s2], [70 Stat.
 1076][/us/stat/70/1076]; [Pub.
 L. 85–673, § 1][/us/pl/85/673/s1], Aug.
 18, 1958, [72 Stat.
 624][/us/stat/72/624]; [Pub.
 L. 90–630, § 2(b)][/us/pl/90/630/s2/b], Oct.
 22, 1968, [82 Stat.
 1328][/us/stat/82/1328]; [Pub.
 L. 91–692, § 3(a)][/us/pl/91/692/s3/a], Jan.
 12, 1971, [84 Stat.
 2076][/us/stat/84/2076]; [Pub.
 L. 96–609, title II, § 201(a)][/us/pl/96/609/s201/a], Dec.
 28, 1980, [94 Stat.
 3560][/us/stat/94/3560]; [Pub.
 L. 98–573, title II, § 202][/us/pl/98/573/s202], Oct.
 30, 1984, [98 Stat.
 2973][/us/stat/98/2973]; [Pub.
 L. 99–514, title XVIII, § 1888(2)][/us/pl/99/514/s1888/2], Oct.
 22, 1986, [100 Stat.
 2924][/us/stat/100/2924]; [Pub.
 L. 100–449, title II, § 204(c)(3)][/us/pl/100/449/s204/c/3], Sept.
 28, 1988, [102 Stat.
 1862][/us/stat/102/1862]; [Pub.
 L. 101–382, title I, § 134(a)(1)][/us/pl/101/382/s134/a/1], (2), title III, § 484A(a), Aug.
 20, 1990, [104 Stat.
 649][/us/stat/104/649], 707; [Pub.
 L. 103–182, title II, § 203(b)(3)][/us/pl/103/182/s203/b/3], (c), title VI, § 632(a), Dec.
 8, 1993, [107 Stat.
 2089][/us/stat/107/2089], 2092, 2192; [Pub.
 L. 103–465, title IV][/us/pl/103/465], §§ 404(e)(5)(A), 422(d), Dec.
 8, 1994, [108 Stat.
 4961][/us/stat/108/4961], 4965; [Pub.
 L. 104–295][/us/pl/104/295], §§ 7, 10, 21(e)(4), Oct.
 11, 1996, [110 Stat.
 3518][/us/stat/110/3518], 3519, 3530; [Pub.
 L. 106–36, title II][/us/pl/106/36], §§ 2404(a), 2419(a), 2420(a)–(d), June 25, 1999, [113 Stat.
 169][/us/stat/113/169], 178, 179; [Pub.
 L. 106–476, title I][/us/pl/106/476], §§ 1422(a)(1), (b), 1462(a), Nov.
 9, 2000, [114 Stat.
 2156][/us/stat/114/2156], 2172; [Pub.
 L. 108–77, title II, § 203(b)(3)][/us/pl/108/77/s203/b/3], Sept.
 3, 2003, [117 Stat.
 927][/us/stat/117/927]; [Pub.
 L. 108–429, title I][/us/pl/108/429], §§ 1556, 1557(a), 1563(a)–(d), title II, § 2004(d)(6), Dec.
 3, 2004, [118 Stat.
 2579][/us/stat/118/2579], 2583–2585, 2592; [Pub.
 L. 110–234, title XV][/us/pl/110/234], §§ 15334(a), 15421(a), May 22, 2008, [122 Stat.
 1517][/us/stat/122/1517], 1547; [Pub.
 L. 110–246, § 4(a)][/us/pl/110/246/s4/a], title XV, §§ 15334(a), 15421(a), June 18, 2008, [122 Stat.
 1664][/us/stat/122/1664], 2279, 2309.)